arthur7373/linux-training/level2/2-3-Boot-process.md

 1. **BIOS / POST**

-When the device is powered on system BIOS performs Power On Self Test (POST) to ensure **hardware functionality** eg: RAM is available.
-After passing POST, the BIOS works through its **disk boot order** seeking a MBR or EFI system partition to small intermediate program called bootloader.
+When the device is powered on instructions stored in its firmware (called BIOS - Basic Input/Output System) are first processed.
+BIOS performs Power On Self Test (POST) to ensure **hardware functionality** (eg: RAM is available).
+After passing POST, the BIOS searches through its **disk boot order**, loads, and executes the small intermediate program called bootloader.

 2. **Bootloader**

 Bootloader role is to **load the operating system**.
-Most widely used Linux bootloader is the **GRUB2**.
-It provides a basic interface to select which Linux kernel to boot along with other configurations like rescue modes.
-The bootloader starts particular Linux kernel by loading it into RAM and running it.
-This way Linux kernel becomes first proccess running (with ID **0**).
+Most widely used Linux bootloader is the **GRUB2** (GNU GRand Unified Bootloader).
+GRUB may display splash screen with menu to select Linux kernel to boot.
+The splash screen will wait a few seconds to select and option.

-The bootloader  The  bootloader.
-You can change kernel parameters set by the bootloader to change how the system initialises, for example interrupting the process to enter single user mode (also known as rescue or runlevel 1), which is used for recovery tasks such as resetting passwords.
+At this time boot process can be interrupted to enter single user mode (also known as rescue mode), used for recovery tasks such as resetting passwords.

-Bootloader: The GRUB2 bootloader is loaded by the UEFI / BIOS executing the EFI System Partition on the system’s hard disk.
-The BIOS executes each disk in its configured priority before aborting if no bootloader is found.
+In case of no input from keyboard bootloader will load the default kernel into RAM.
+Thus Linux kernel becomes first running proccess (with ID **0**).

 3. **Kernel**